Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Decentralized Sequential Estimation

 \subsection{Decentralized Sequential Estimator Based on Level-triggered Sampling}

-Level-triggered sampling provides a very convenient way of information transmission in decentralized systems as recently shown in \cite{Fellouris11,Yilmaz12,Yilmaz13a,Fellouris12,Yilmaz12_est}.
-Methods based on level-triggered sampling, sending infrequently small number of bits, e.g., one bit, from sensors to the FC, enables highly accurate approximations and thus high performance tests at the FC.
-They significantly outperform canonical sampling-and-quantizing methods which sample local processes using the conventional uniform-in-time sampling and send the quantized versions of samples to the FC \cite{Yilmaz12}.
-On the other hand, level-triggered sampling, which is a non-uniform sampling technique, naturally outputs single-bit information, eliminating the need for quantization.
-Moreover, the FC can exactly recover the samples of local processes by using these single-bit information from sensors.
+Level-triggered sampling provides a very convenient way of information transmission in decentralized systems \cite{Fellouris11,Yilmaz14}.
+Specifically, decentralized methods based on level-triggered sampling, transmitting low-rate information, enable highly accurate approximations and thus high performance schemes at the FC.
+They significantly outperform conventional decentralized methods which sample local processes using the traditional uniform sampling and send the quantized versions of samples to the FC \cite{Yilmaz12,Yilmaz14}.

-All of the references above that propose schemes based on level-triggered sampling deal with one-dimensional, i.e., scalar, local processes.
-However, in our case $\{\bar{V}_t^k\}_t$ is $n$-dimensional and even worse $\{\bar{\mU}_t^k\}_t$ is $\frac{n^2+n}{2}$-dimensional \footnote{This is because $\bar{\mU}_t^k$ is symmetric.} for each $k$.
-Applying a scheme that was proposed for one-dimensional processes in a straightforward fashion for each dimension, i.e., entry, of $\bar{\mU}_t^k$ becomes cumbersome, especially when $n$ is large.
-Hence, in this paper we propose to use the approximations introduced in the previous subsection, achieving linear complexity $O(n)$.
+Existing methods employ level-triggered sampling to report a scalar local process to the FC.
+Using a similar procedure to report each distinct entry of $\bar{\mU}_t^k$ and $\bar{V}_t^k$ we need $O(n^2)$ parallel procedures, which may be prohibitive in a decentralized setup for large $n$.
+Hence, we propose to use the approximations introduced in the previous subsection, achieving linear complexity $O(n)$.
+Moreover, for highly accurate approximations, existing methods transmit multiple bits of information per sample to overcome the overshoot problem, which again can be cumbersome even with $O(n)$ parallel procedures.
+To that end, we propose an alternative way to handle the overshoot problem.
+Particularly, in the proposed decentralized estimator, the overshoot in each sample is encoded in time by transmitting a single pulse with very short duration, which greatly helps comply with the stringent energy constraints.

-We will next describe the decentralized scheme based on level-triggered sampling in which each sensor non-uniformly samples the local processes $\{\mD_t^k\}_t$ and $\{\bar{V}_t^k\}_t$, transmits single bit of information for each sample to the FC, and the FC computes $\{\widetilde{\mD}_t\}$ and $\{\widetilde{V}_t\}$ using received bits.
-Our scheme employs a novel algorithm to transmit a one-dimensional process, separately for each dimension of $\{\mD_t^k\}_t$ and $\{\bar{V}_t^k\}_t$.
-In other words, our scheme at each sensor $k$ consists of, in total, $2n$ level-triggered samplers running in parallel.
+We will next describe the proposed decentralized estimator based on level-triggered sampling in which each sensor non-uniformly samples the local processes $\{\mD_t^k\}_t$ and $\{\bar{V}_t^k\}_t$, transmits a single pulse for each sample to the FC, and the FC computes $\{\widetilde{\mD}_t\}$ and $\{\widetilde{V}_t\}$ using received information.